 The entire driving force behind the minimalist aesthetic and way of life is not to just live as simply as possible, but to realize that happiness does not come from having a bunch of crap that you don’t use sitting on your counter or in your closet.
 As Lao Tzu said, “Be content with what you have.”
 We have been conditioned to believe that we need stuff, cars, shoes, bags, expensive coffee tables, and the like, to impress other people, validate our existence and ultimately, be happy.
 You don’t.
 Trust me.
 Since I have been purging my wardrobe, my home, my social media accounts, my circles, and my habits, I have been so chill and at peace that I have to ask myself if this is all real.
 It is and it is really awesome.

 So, how does being content with what you have translate into a zen home that doesn’t feel like you wandered onto the set of a post-apocalyptic, dystopian film based on a YA novel, set in the near future?
 Since I am currently sharing my living space with my brother, who does not share my same views on anything, I am still trying to figure that one out.
 I do have a Pinterest board loaded up with inspiration and ready to roll, but until he and I can agree on whose turn it is to take out the trash, we should probably leave decorating alone.
 That’s not to say I haven’t made my bedroom a safe-space filled with clean lines and inspiring art, I have, it’s just not as cool as anything I’ve pinned…yet.
+One thing I am completely content with is my Handcrafted wooden beds, I have put one in the Guest Bedroom and in my own bedroom.
+I’m really enjoying finding simple furniture pieces such as my newly purchased wooden TV stand which I am also falling in love with.

 Photo: French by Design